AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 information, but, at the same time, prevent that this information gets accessed where it shouldn't be used directly.
 Similarly, we've seen that we can use the private part of a package to distinguish between the :ref:`partial and full view <Adv_Ada_Type_View>` of a data type.

-In this section, we discuss a related concept: private packages.
+In addition, we've discussed :ref:`child packages <Intro_Ada_Child_Packages>` in the Introduction to Ada course.
+Child packages can serve as internal implementation packages within a package hierarchy, not visible to clients of the hierarchy.

 Declaration and usage
 ~~~~~~~~~~~~~~~~~~~~~